The Post-Standard: History

 The news and editorial departments of the newspapers operated independently from each other for decades.
 The Post-Standard was published in the morning, the Herald-Journal in the afternoon, and the Herald American on Sundays.
 Until 1971, when a new building on Clinton Square opened, the newspapers were published in separate locations.
 The newspapers became known collectively as The Syracuse Newspapers.
 By the turn of the century, it became apparent that Syracuse could no longer support two newspapers.
 The Herald-Journal closed in September 2001, and was merged into The Post-Standard.

 The newspaper company was an early adopter of digital media.
-The company launched digital audio services delivered via telephone in the early 1990s under the direction of John Mariani and Stan Linhorst.
+The company launched digital audio services delivered via telephone in the early 1990s, under the direction of John Mariani and Stan Linhorst.
 The company, under then Director of New Media Stan Linhorst, started Syracuse.com in November 1994.
 The newspaper collaborated with Syracuse University's iSchool on the launch.
-At first, the website was branded Syracuse OnLine and until the summer of 1995 operated on a server hosted at syr.edu.
-Few newspapers were establishing websites back then; most were partnering with CompuServe, Prodigy (online service), America Online or other proprietary systems.
+At first, the website was branded Syracuse OnLine, and until the summer of 1995 operated on a server hosted at syr.edu.
+Few newspapers were establishing websites then; most were partnering with CompuServe, Prodigy (online service), America Online, or other proprietary systems.

 In December 2001, the newspaper began printing on a new offset lithography press made in Switzerland by Wifag.
-The 750-ton five-story press allowed for color on just about every page, and the newspaper soon began using the front-page motto, America's Most Colorful Paper.
+The 750-ton five-story press allowed for color on nearly every page, and the newspaper soon began using the front-page motto "America's Most Colorful Paper".
 The press is housed in a 45,000-square-foot, glass-enclosed "press hall" constructed at the back of the newspaper building.
 The Wifag press replaced a 33-year-old machine using the letterpress technique.
 The new press and building expansion cost $39.5 million.